-Of all the spaces and/or items in one’s home, craft rooms and its supplies are notorious for becoming disorganized.
+Of all the spaces and/or items in one’s home, craft rooms and their supplies are notorious for becoming disorganized.
 And it’s easy to understand why.

 We love crafting and a lot of it includes cutting.
 Some crafts also include hundreds of types of tools to use in different shapes and colors.
 Then we add in beads, buttons, ribbons, etc. (Cue the circus music).